 4. How and when do I apply to the Thompson School?

-Students interested in applying to the Thompson School must submit the UNH Common Application and UNH Supplement.
-The Common App can be completed online until Feb 1.
-After Feb 1, students must download the forms from the UNH website and submit them in paper to the UNH Office of Admissions.
+Students interested in applying to the Thompson School must submit the UNH Common Application.
+The Common App can be completed online until April 1.
+After April 1, students must download the forms from the UNH website and submit them in paper to the UNH Office of Admissions.
 The Thompson School has rolling admissions and will accept applications for the fall until July 1.
 For more information about Admission to the Thompson School visit our Admissions page.

 5. How much does it cost to attend Thompson School?